 There’s one trip I’ll never forget.
 I was packing in a rush and forgot to include my clunky hair dryer.
-Cut to me arriving at the Airbnb only to discover it didn’t have a hair dryer.
+Cut to me arriving at the Airbnb only to discover it didn’t have a blow dryer.
 That was the last time I traveled without one.
 But what exactly makes something a good hair dryer if you go abroad?
 If you’re looking for the best travel hair dryer, you’re in luck.

 Things to Look for in a Travel Hair Dryer